an-slua-sidhe/Elite-Gourmet/README.md

 - 4K Monitor (3840 x 2160)
 - 4k Plus (4000 x 2200)

-### **Dashboard**
+### **BrowserStack**

 I used this website to test on a number of platforms which I didn't have physical access to.
 I also tested the above bugs against these devices.
-The platforms which I tested on **Dashboard** were:
+The platforms which I tested on **BrowserStack** were:

 - sfjlsafj
 - lsadjfjhsdaf